 Appreciate that sometimes you do not have to conduct training by yourself.
 As a manager, if teaching is not your area of expertise, delegate the task to qualified trainers so that they can bring the best out of your staff.

 All the best and we hope the above 5 tips will come in handy in your next retail staff training.
 You can also learn more and read about gamification in retail.

-If you’d like to know more about how EdApp retail training app can help your retail training solution and internal training practices, get in touch at email@example.com.
+If you’d like to know more about how the EdApp retail training app can help your retail training solution and internal training practices, get in touch at firstname.lastname@example.org.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.